denten-papers/cambridge-materiality/main.md

 own multiple copies of the same text, including one authorized for the American market---what I can do with each, how I choose to read them and where---differs with the edition.

-Legals scholars and activists have long argued against such restrictions.
-Individually, they alienate readers from the physicality of printed matter.
+Legals scholars and activists have long argued against restrictions placed on electronic text.
+Individually, such restrictions alienate readers from the physicality of printed matter.
 Consequently, the armature of intellectual activity becomes enmeshed within the larger structure of corporate surveillance and state control.
-Electronic book readers may also serve advertisements, record conversations, and track their users' location.
+Electronic book readers routinely serve advertisements, record conversations, and track their users' location.
 In aggregate, collective alienation leads to systemic global inequities.
 Beneath the surface of electronic text, international publishing conglomerates are able to monopolize the means of textual production, distribution, and utilization.
-Publicly funded research is routinely funneled into private, for-profit concerns that limit access to those not able to pay.
+Publicly funded research is funneled into private, for-profit concerns that limit access to those not able to pay.
 Whole geographic regions, in Eastern Europe and the Global South, find themselves on the margins of literary and scientific development.
-Worse still, these systemic inequities become difficult to perceive or to redress, due to their diffuse technological complexity.
-Where Bilal had his makeshift network of book printers and binders, most proprietary device for electronic readers are simply not available in Pakistan (as of writing this chapter), while the means of their reproduction informally also lie beyond the immediate capabilities of local artisans.
+Worse still, these systemic inequities become difficult to redress or even to recognize, due to their diffuse technological complexity.
+For example, proprietary electronic book readers are simply not available in Pakistan (as of writing this chapter).
+The means of their reproduction informally also lie beyond the immediate capabilities of local artisans like Bilal.
+As education is moving online, digital platforms threaten to further entrench economic disparities between those with access to scholarly knowledge and those without.

-The redress of systemic inequities that propagate through digital infrastructure requires our involvement.
-In the past decade, a community of librarians and technologists from South Asia have created a suite of free (as in freedom) software tools under the name of Calibre, designed to edit, archive, and organize electronic books in numerous, non-proprietary data formats.
+A number of recent projects attempt to redress such systemic inequities by means of epistemic, technological activism.
+For example, a community of librarians and technologists from South Asia have created a suite of free (as in freedom) software tools under the name of Calibre, designed to edit, archive, and organize electronic books in numerous, non-proprietary data formats.
 An anonymous group of "apprentices" and "custodians" have extended this platform to manipulate those works under DRM protections.
 An online project started in Croatia called Memory of the World has made it possible to host and to share private Calibre libraries.
 In 2011, a scientist from Kazakhstan started a website where those users with access to research literatures can safely provide access to those who do not.
-A number of so called "shadow-libraries" has emerged to rival corporate collections in size and coverage.
+Numerous so called "shadow-libraries" have emerged to rival corporate digital collections in size and coverage.
 These efforts operate in the legal grey area of international commerce.
 The ethics of their use however lies in deep accordance with those progressive ideals that would sustain fair use through unfettered intellectual activity in the commons.

 ## Historical Materialism

-Central to our discussion on materiality so far has been the distinction between the work of art as an idea and an object.
-In this regard, the philosopher John Goodman noted the difference between painting and literature.
-With painting, we prefer to witness the original.
+Central to our discussion on materiality so far has been the distinction between the work of art as an idea and as an object.
+In this regard, it may be useful to recall the distinction between painting and literature made by the philosopher Nelson Goodman in his 1968 classic *Languages of Art*.
+With painting, he explained, we prefer to witness the original.
 No matter how high the fidelity, a reproduction loses in perceived value, aesthetic and economic.
 By contrast, few readers of literature care to consult original manuscripts.
 It is enough to know that a work belongs to its stated author.
 Any reproduction will do for the reading.
 Matter thus recedes in the practice of literary criticism in favor of ideational content.
-Where painting is embedded in its medium, in a way that makes it difficult to extract, text adheres lightly, appearing more portable and more amenable to reproduction.
+Where paint is embedded in its medium, in a way that makes it difficult to extract, text adheres lightly, appearing more portable and more amenable to reproduction.

-Yet even the most ephemeral of things can also acquire a patina of metaphysical, extra-material significance.
-In "The Work of Art in the Age of Mechanical Reproduction," Walter Benjamin referred to this residue as an "aura."
+Yet even the most ephemeral of things such as text can also acquire a patina of a metaphysical, extra-material significance.
+In 1936, Walter Benjamin famously referred to this residue as an "aura," lost by the work of art in the Age of Mechanical Reproduction.
 A handkerchief used by Princess Diana may be indistinguishable from any old handkerchief, down to a molecular level.
 The article becomes more valuable however when its noble provenance can be documented.
-History thus permeates the artifact, in away that cannot be reduced to physical particularities such as size, type of cloth, pattern, or the Diana's tears.
-Are we wrong to place sentimental value on the weightless tokens of history?
+History thus permeates the artifact, in a way that cannot be reduced to physical particularities such as size, type of cloth, pattern, or the Diana's tears.
+Are we wrong to place sentimental value on such weightless tokens of history?
 How does this residue adhere to an object?

 Hence, the notion of historical materialism contains within it the following contradiction.
 An idea arrives onto my bookshelves wrapped within a convenient paper receptacle, to be ingested and converted back into ideas that live in my head.
 I am eager to unwrap them and to discard the package.
-Materialist approaches to the study of text aim to reconstitute notational works in their socio-economic contexts: first, the architecture of the book as an object mediating inscription, and second, the infrastructure that has made its delivery possible.
-A materialism that is historical in addition, views the object as a shape in time.
-A book in that sense is more than a perceptual thing in your field of view.
-It arrives already weathered by the patina of interpretation and marred by the dust of the ideal.
+Materialist approaches to the study of text aim to reconstitute notational works within their socio-economic contexts.
+The book appears first as a medium, the architecture of inscription (book bindings, ink, shelves, stacks) and second, as a modality, its habitual vestments (comportment, customs, body posture).
+A materialism that is historical in addition views the object in time.
+A book in that sense is more than a perceptual thing in our perceptual field.
+It arrives already weathered by the patina of interpretation, marred by the dust of the ideal.

 Finally, we must hold onto both of these extensions of the object: in time and in space.
 In his visual compendium of types and methods for architectural drawing, Rendow Yee describes the technique of picturing a building in its "expanded" or "exploded" view, by which the viewer is able to peer inside, as it were, illustrating "the nature of this structure as an assemblage of standardized parts," showing "how structural components relate to each other," in a way that also reveals "the genesis" of its construction.
-If we are to draw the book in in its expanded view, under a historical materialist paradigm, we would picture not only the object that appears to view, but also the history of its production: its various translations and editions;
+If we are to draw the book in its expanded form, under the paradigm of historical materialism, we would picture not only the object that appears to view, but also the history of its production: its various translations and editions;
 its accrued metadata; related scholarly articles, book reviews, and online book club discussions; the machinations of the language within; the handprint of typesetters and the